Alpine Elements Plans Relaunch

 - Leading UK ski tour operator goes into administration

-Alpine Elements claimed to be the UK’s largest independent operator of exclusive catered ski chalets and hotels, offering holidays mainly to France but also to St Anton in Austria.
+Alpine Elements was the UK’s largest independent operator of exclusive catered ski chalets and hotels, offering holidays mainly to France but also to St Anton in Austria.

 It still owes around £2.5 million to customers for cancelled trips dating back to March this year when resorts in the Alps closed early due to the pandemic.